- Municipal Court

 Penalty For Non-Payment of Forfeiture

-If you do not pay your forfeiture on time, the Court may suspend your Wisconsin driving privileges for up to one year AND/OR:
+If you do not pay your forfeiture on time, the court may:

 - Initiate a tax intercept of your Wisconsin Tax Refund